Club name & Headquarters

 Objectives

-A members club for people of good character who are 18+.
-We provide recreational and social facilities and refreshments for members and their guests.
-We also provide and maintain the Club’s properties.
+Backwell Village Club is a members’ club for people of good character who are 18+.
+It provides recreational, social facilities and refreshments for members and their guests.
+It also provides and maintains the Club’s properties.

 Club Management

-The management committee runs the club.
-It is made up of the President, who usually chairs the meetings but does not vote and five committee members.
-It meets monthly, or as often as required to run the club.
+The ManagementCommittee runs the club.
+It is made up of the President, who usually chairs the meetings but does not vote, and seven committee members.
+It meets monthly, or as often as required, to run the club.
 A minimum of three officers of the club will make the meeting quorate.
-In addition, the bar manager or assistant bar manager must attend and contribute to management committee meetings, but as paid employees, are not allowed to vote.
+In addition, the Club Manager / Bar Manager or Assistant Bar Manager must attend and contribute to Management Committee Meetings but, as paid employees, are not allowed to vote.

 Officers

-All members of the management committee are officers of the club.
-An officer must be a member of 2 or more years standing.
+All members of the Management Committee are Officers of the club.
+An Officer must be a member of 2 or more years standing.
+The club will indemnify Officers in the discharge of their duties against risk and exposure through an insurance policy provided by the club at its expense.

 Management Committee responsibilities

-The management committee is responsible for managing the club with the Bar Manager.
-It can ask a member of 2 or more years’ standing to join the management committee until the next election takes place.
-It can appoint sub-committees which will report to the management committee.
-All sub-committee recommendations must be agreed and approved by the management committee to take effect.
-The management committee and the Bar Manager have absolute discretion when buying snacks and drinks for the club.
+The Management Committee is responsible for managing the club with the Club Manager / Bar Manager.
+It can appointa member of 2 or more years’ standing to join the Management Committee until the next election takes place.
+It can appoint sub-committees which will report to the Management Committee.
+All sub-committee recommendations must be agreed and approved by the Management Committeeif they are to take effect.
+The Management Committee and the Club Manager / Bar Manager have absolute discretion when buying snacks and drinks for the club.

 Officers responsibilities